goldingn/mosmicrosim/README.md

 NicheMapR to custom spatial climate/weather data, and including some additional simulation models for different types of small water bodies.

+So far the package provides a single (still in development) function:
+`create_micro()` which provides a more user-friendly interface to creating the config function for the `NicheMapR::microclimate()` function to compute microclimatic conditions at a given location with user-specified weather timeseries, for a simplified microclimate model corresponding to mosquito habitats.

-So far the package does nothing.
-The to do list is as follows:
+The to do list for the rest of the package is as follows:

 - [x] Import NicheMapR and set up package
-- [ ] Write a shim for functions like `NicheMapR::microclimate()` to
-  enable incorporation of other sources of climate timeseries data
+- [x] Write a shim for functions like `NicheMapR::microclimate()` to enable incorporation of other sources of climate timeseries data
-- [ ] Streamline simulation of microclimate components not including local water surface area, and water and air temperature, and humidity
+- [ ] Streamline simulation of microclimate components *not* including local water surface area, and water and air temperature, and humidity
 - [ ] Implement simulation of local water surface area, and water and air temperature, and humidity using a set of water body models (cone,